JustAn0therDev/black-marlin/README.md

 The only thing you have to do to integrate with your application is make HTTP requests and handle the responses.

 # TODO:
-- Explain how to use the POST route with the "s" query parameter;
+- Explain how to use the POST route with the "expiresin" query parameter, e.g. http://127.0.0.1:7000/?key=key&expiresin=900;
-- The "s" query parameter cannot be 0 (zero) or it will return a `400 - Bad Request`.
+- The "expiresin" query parameter cannot be 0 (zero) or it will return a `400 - Bad Request`.
 If you want a key that cannot expire unless manually deleted, call `POST` without "s";
 - An expiring key can be deleted like any other using `Delete` or `Flush`;
 - Edit the "how to compile" section to add that the compiler must support `<thread>` since the `cpphttplib` and the main `black_marlin` library use it.